The inverse Galois problem for connected algebraic groups: Introduction

 \section{Introduction}

-The famous \emph{Inverse Galois Problem} can be stated as follows: Given a number field $F$ and a finite group $G$, does there exist a finite Galois extension $F\subset E$ with automorphism group $\Aut(E/F)$ isomorphic to $G$?
-Hilbert showed this for the symmetric groups (\cite{Hilbert 1892}, page 124), and Shafarevich established it for solvable groups (\cite{Safarevic 1954}, see also \cite{Neukirch; Schmidt; Wingberg 2008}).
-Despite many other positive results in this direction, the general case remains open to date.
-For overviews, see \cite{Serre 1992} or \cite{Voelklein 1996} or \cite{Malle; Matzat 1999}.
-But note that Fried and Koll\'ar \cite{Fried; Jarden 1978} observed that the answer to the Inverse Galois Problem becomes affirmative if one drops the assumption that $F\subset E$ is Galois.
+Let $k$ be a ground field of characteristic $p\geq 0$, and $X$ a proper scheme.
+According to a result of Matsumura and Oort (\cite{Matsumura; Oort 1967}, Theorem 3.7), the automorphism group scheme $\Aut_X$ exists and the connected component of the identity $\Aut^0_X$ is an \emph{algebraic group}, that is, a group scheme of finite type.
+Note that the underlying scheme may be non-reduced for $p>0$.
+Also note that the group of connected components is not necessarily finitely generated (the first example was constructed by Lesieutre \cite{Lesieutre 2018}), and understanding its structure attracted a lot of attention in the last decade.

-One may pose the problem for other fields, for example function fields $F=k(C)$ of algebraic curves over a ground field $k$.
-Combining the fact that punctured Riemann surfaces have free fundamental group with Riemann's Existence Theorem, one sees that every finite group $G$ appears as the automorphism group for some ramified Galois covering $X\ra C$ over the field $k=\CC$.
-Pop \cite{Pop 1996} showed that this holds true for $C=\PP^1$ with $h^0(\O_X)=1$, whenever $k$ is a \emph{large field}.
-Note that these results refer to relative automorphism groups.
-Concerning full automorphism groups, Madden and Valentini showed that any finite group $G$ is isomorphic to $\Aut(X)$ for some algebraic curve $X$, provided that $k$ is algebraically closed (\cite{Madden; Valentini 1983}, Theorem in Section 3).
-Over the complex numbers, this is due to Greenberg, who argued with Fuchsian groups (\cite{Greenberg 1974}, Theorem 6).
+Here we concentrate on the \emph{connected} algebraic group $\Aut_X^0$.
+Despite a very satisfactory structure theory for algebraic groups (see for example \cite{Milne 2017}), surprisingly little is known about how the geometry of the scheme $X$ and the geometry of the algebraic group $\Aut_X^0$ are related, in particular over imperfect ground fields and in presence of singularities.

-In this paper we investigate the following higher dimensional generalization of the Inverse Galois Problem: Let $k$ be a ground field of characteristic $p\geq 0$, and $G$ be an \emph{algebraic group}, that is, a group scheme of finite type.
-Consider the following problem: \emph{Does there exists a proper, geometrically integral scheme $X$ whose automorphism group scheme $\Aut_X$ is isomorphic to the given algebraic group $G$?} Note that $G$ is smooth in characteristic zero, but may easily become non-reduced for $p>0$.
+The goal of this paper is to investigate the following problem, which can be seen as a higher-dimensional analog of the classical Inverse Galois Problem for number fields: \emph{Given an algebraic group $G$, does there exist a proper, geometrically integral scheme $X$ whose automorphism group scheme is isomorphic to $G$?}